Skip to main content

 Eastern Province (Al-Ahsa)

-The Eastern Province, particularly the Al-Ahsa Oasis, combines Persian Gulf seafood traditions with date palm agriculture.
-Al-Ahsa is UNESCO World Heritage site with over 3 million date palms producing exceptional varieties.
-Proximity to the Gulf brings fresh fish, shrimp, and lobster to local cuisine.
-The region shows subtle Persian and Bahraini influences from historical trade connections.
-Hasawi rice, a distinctive brown rice variety, is cultivated here.
-Date-based dishes are especially elaborate - date syrup, stuffed dates, date bread.
-Seafood is grilled, curried, or prepared with rice in dishes like sayadieh (fish over spiced rice).
+The Eastern Province, and the Al-Ahsa Oasis in particular, brings together Persian Gulf seafood and date palm farming.
+Al-Ahsa is a UNESCO World Heritage site with more than 3 million date palms and a range of fine varieties.
+Being close to the Gulf means fresh fish, shrimp, and lobster on local tables.
+You can taste subtle Persian and Bahraini influence here, a holdover from old trade routes.
+Hasawi rice, a distinctive brown variety, is grown locally.
+Date dishes get elaborate, from date syrup to stuffed dates to date bread, and seafood is grilled, curried, or cooked with rice in dishes like sayadieh, fish over spiced rice.

 Cultural Significance: